Accessibility testing

 About automated a11y testing

-The Web Content Accessibility Guidelines (WCAG) are the basis for all digital accessibility regulations in the US, Canada, and Europe, including: the Americans with Disabilities Act and Section 508, Canada’s ACA, and EN 301 549 in the EU.
+The Web Content Accessibility Guidelines (WCAG) are the basis for all digital accessibility regulations in the US, Canada, and Europe, including the Americans with Disabilities Act and Section 508, Canada’s ACA, and EN 301 549 in the EU.
+On top of WCAG, Apple's Human Interaction Guidelines (HIG) and Android Accessibility Guidelines define the standards for any app listed in the App Store or Google Play.

 How it's done